 Applicants are required to submit a web address link (URL) to a portfolio of work demonstrating the applicant’s ability as a writer, artist, interactive designer, video producer, journalist, social media specialist or specialist in another creative or professional field.

-The website may include links to other sites, videos, files, documents, etc. If an applicant has numerous web addresses, they should be aggregated in one virtual place.
-The applicant should explain roles in any work requiring participation as a member of a production team.
-Any current website is acceptable so long as it represents the full breadth of the applicant’s creativity, skill or knowledge.
+The website may include links to other sites, videos, files, documents, etc. If an applicant has numerous web addresses, they should be aggregated in one place.
+Your portfolio should reflect your best work and contain works in multiple mediums whenever possible.
+Include details about why each component was included for review.
+Applicants should explain their specific roles in any work requiring participation as a member of a production team, along with an explanation of their creative process.

 Applicants who do not have a website may establish a free Google site for posting their portfolio.
 Instructions for creating and preparing a Google site are below.